Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Basic Definitions and Additional Properties of the M-P Equations

-We shall focus on Case (1) and Case (2) of Lemma \ref{lemma:characterization_rho} in the rest of this section.
+In the rest of this section, we shall focus on the case when $\calG_{p\lambda}$ is continuous at $\rho$.
 For the positive constants $a$ and $a'$, we define the following domains.
 First, we define a domain around $\rho$ with the imaginary part at least $n_2^{-1+a'}$ as

 Secondly, we restrict the real part to be smaller than $\rho$ and define